-Assessment Issue and risk Recommendations Property, plant and equipment In relation to property, plant and equipment we recommend Given the number of issues identified in the audit work on property, plant and equipment and the significant time it took to complete our work in this • The finance team should work closely with estates to ensure all parties are clear on their roles within the valuation process. area we have made a number of recommendations to management to improve this area of the accounts and audit going forward.
-Modern Equivalent Asset (MEA) assumptions should be considered by management as part of the valuation process Management should review assumptions with the valuer for Highclife Castle due to the unique nature of the asset to ensure they are appropriate and consistent with Council records.
-Management should consider the EPC rating of assets, in particular, investment properties to align with energy standards and to assess if capital expenditure will be required to bring assets up to the required standards. • For one asset, the information provided to the valuer was not the most up to date and therefore the valuation was inappropriate and required an updated valuation.
-We recommend management work alongside estates team to ensure information provided to the valuer is up to date and complete Although management use an expert to support them in determining the valuations, it is managements responsibility to ensure the information they are provided with is accurately reflected in the statement of accounts and that valuation reports are reviewed for any unusual or unexpected movements, and these are then discussed with the valuer.
-Controls

-- High Significant effect on financial statements - Medium Limited Effect on financial statements - Low Best practice

-A. Action plan - Audit of Financial Statements
+Assessment Issue and risk Recommendations Property, plant and equipment In relation to property, plant and equipment we recommend Given the number of issues identified in the audit work on property, plant and equipment and the significant time it took to complete our work in this The finance team should work closely with estates to ensure all parties are clear on their roles within the valuation process. ea we have made a number of recommendations to management to prove this area of the accounts and audit going forward.
+Modern Equivalent Asset (MEA) assumptions should be considered by management as part of the valuation process.
+Management should review assumptions with the valuer for Highcliffe Castle due to the unique nature of the asset to ensure they are appropriate and consistent with Council records.
+Management should consider the EPC rating of assets, in particular, investment properties to align with energy standards and to assess if capital expenditure will be required to bring assets up to the required standards. • We recommend management work alongside estates team to ensure information provided to the valuer is up to date and complete to avoid the need for valuation reconsiderations during the audit.
+Although management use an expert to support them in determining the valuations, it is managements responsibility to ensure the information they are provided with is accurately reflected in the statement of accounts and that valuation reports are reviewed for any unusual or unexpected movements, and these are then discussed with the valuer.
+Management response Controls High - Significant effect on financial statements Medium - Limited Effect on financial statements Low - Best practice Regular meetings are now in place between estates and finance to ensure closer working.
+Highcliffe castle and EPC ratings of investment properties are being considered separately for the 23/24 accounts.
+A review will be carried out by the finance manager who oversees the asset accountant to ensure processing of valuation report has been completed A. Action plan - Audit of Financial Statements